Automation: Hooks

 If do contains multiple lines, it is treated as a script and must begin with a shebang (e.g., #!/bin/bash).
 If it is a single line, it is treated as a command.
 Commands are executed directly (not through a shell), so shell features like command substitution will not work.

 Hook commands run synchronously.
-Their stdout, stderr, and exit status are ignored by Lectic.
-Use your own logging inside the hook if you want persistent records.
+By default, their stdout, stderr, and exit status are ignored by Lectic.
+However, if you set inline: true, the standard output is captured and added to the conversation.

 Available events and environment